julelang/manual/src/memory/mutability.md

 #### Rules of Sharing Mutable Data

 Within the scope of interior mutability, sharing mutable data between copies can offer many opportunities.
-But remember that this happens within the some rules:
+But remember that this happens within the same rules:

-1. If the new copy is created in the methods of the structure that implements interior mutability, this copy is allowed under interior mutability no matter what.
+1. If the new copy is created in the methods of the structure that implements interior mutability, this copy is allowed under interior mutability, no matter what.
 2. If the field of ​​the structure within the scope of interior mutability is not an immutable type, that is, it does not pose a mutability risk, it does not prevent copying.
-3. If the structure has an interior mutable field while copying and this field has a mutable type, it is considered to be at mutbility risk.
+3. If the structure has an interior mutable field while copying, and this field has a mutable type, it is considered to be at mutability risk.
    - Your compiler won't complain if the 1. and 2. rules are met.
    - If the copy is made to an immutable memory, there is no risk.
    - If the copy is being created for mutable memory from immutable memory, there should be no access to that field.
 If the structure has an interior mutable field and there is access to this field within the scope of copying, after copying to a mutable memory, that copy may break the mutability by mutating the interior mutable field.
 This is not allowed.

-Under the rule 3, the reason why areas within the scope of interior mutability are recommended to be private is more clear.
+Under Rule 3, the reason why areas within the scope of interior mutability are recommended to be private is clearer.
 If the field is public, developers may experience problems when creating new copies when accessing from external packages.
 Having the structure field private supports easier copies in external packages and easier data sharing.

 If you want mutable data to be shared between copies and want to make this data available, keep the data private and share it through methods with [Mutability Encapsulation](#mutability-encapsulation).

 ## Channels

 Whether a channel is mutable or immutable is not only related to whether the variable holding the channel is mutable or not.
-It also determines the mutability of the data that the channel will sent or deliver.
+It also determines the mutability of the data that the channel will receive or send.

 Regardless of whether a channel is immutable or mutable, it can send both immutable and mutable data.
 When data is received, if the channel is mutable, the data is received as mutable; if the channel is immutable, the data is received as immutable.

 If the channel is immutable but the received data is intended to be assigned to mutable memory, types that do not carry mutability risks (such as basic arithmetic types) support this, while types that carry mutability risks (such as slices or smart pointers) can only be stored in immutable memory.

 ::: tip
-If the variable storing the channel does not need to be mutable, and the channel will not send a mutable type or the sent data will not be used with mutability, it is recommended to store channel in an immutable variable.
+If the variable storing the channel does not need to be mutable, and the channel will not send a mutable type or the sent data will not be used with mutability, it is recommended to store the channel in an immutable variable.
 :::